KvnPrdtyaa/KvnPrdtyaa/README.md

   <img src="https://github.com/KvnPrdtyaa/KvnPrdtyaa/blob/main/banner.gif"/>
   <h3>*A single track trail outside of Albuquerque, New Mexico.*</h3?
 </p>
-*A single track trail outside of Albuquerque, New Mexico.*
 <!--
 **KvnPrdtyaa/KvnPrdtyaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.